authorjapps/authorjapps/README.md

+### Hi👋,
-### Hi👋, We're your Data and API automation assistant, supporting you for over a decade with useful frameworks and libraries in your TDD journey.
+We're your ETL, Data and API automation tool, lib and framework creators, helping and supporting you for over a decade in your TDD journey.

 ![](https://komarev.com/ghpvc/?username=authorjapps)